The best life insurance policy is one you can afford.

 Additional Ways to Save Money on Your Term Life Insurance Policy

-Here are some additional tips to keep you from paying too much:
+Here are 4 additional bonus tips to keep you from paying too much:

 - Buy while you’re healthy.
 Life insurance is one of those things that we often tell ourselves that we’ll buy “later.”
 But later, it can bring about the onset of health conditions that will make your policy more expensive.
 If you’re healthy now, then now is the time to get your life insurance.

 - Avoid Up-Sells.
 There are a host of policy riders that can be added to just about any life insurance policy.
 They have benefits, but they will raise the cost of your insurance.
 For that reason, you’ll want to keep them to a minimum.
 Couples should buy their own policies, not just add each other as riders, for other reasons, too.

 - Bundle – IF It Will Save You Money.
 You can sometimes save money on your insurance policies by bundling them together.
 Just make sure that you aren’t paying too much for one type of coverage so that you can save on another.
 If the company that you have your auto insurance and homeowner’s insurance through also offers life insurance, you could save a huge chunk by buying it through the same company.

 - Make sure the insurance company is reputable.
 You should make sure that the company is rated “A” or better through a rating agency such as A.M.
 Best.
 It will do you little good to have the cheapest life insurance policy if the company won’t stick around long enough to pay a claim.